LedgerHQ/app-recovery-check/README.md

-# Ledger Application providing some useful seed management utilities
+# Ledger application that provides some useful seed management utilities

 [![Build app-sskr-check](https://github.com/aido/app-sskr-check/actions/workflows/ci-workflow.yml/badge.svg)](https://github.com/aido/app-sskr-check/actions/workflows/ci-workflow.yml)
 [![CodeQL](https://github.com/aido/app-sskr-check/actions/workflows/codeql-workflow.yml/badge.svg)](https://github.com/aido/app-sskr-check/actions/workflows/codeql-workflow.yml)
 [![Code style check](https://github.com/aido/app-sskr-check/actions/workflows/lint-workflow.yml/badge.svg)](https://github.com/aido/app-sskr-check/actions/workflows/lint-workflow.yml)
 [![License](https://img.shields.io/github/license/aido/app-sskr-check)](https://github.com/aido/app-sskr-check/blob/develop/LICENSE)

-This Ledger application provides some utilities for checking a backed-up seed or generating [Shamir's Secret Shares (SSS)](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing) of a seed.
+Use the utilities provided by this Ledger application to check a backed up seed or generate [Shamir's Secret Sharing (SSS)](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing) for a seed.

 ## Check BIP39
-The application invites the user to type a [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) mnemonic on their Ledger device, this is compared against the onboarded seed and the user is informed whether both seeds are matching or not.
+The application invites the user to type a [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) mnemonic on their Ledger device.
+The BIP-39 mnemonic is compared to the onboarded seed and the application notifies the user whether both seeds match or not.

-## Generate Shamir's Secret Shares
+## Generate Shamir's secret sharing
-Once the seed is validated the user is offered the option to create [Shamir's Secret Shares (SSS)](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing) from the BIP-39 phrase they provided.
+When the seed is validated, the user can create [Shamir's secret sharing (SSS)](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing) from the BIP-39 phrase that they provided.
 The application uses [Sharded Secret Key Reconstruction (SSKR)](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-011-sskr.md), an interoperable implementation of [Shamir's Secret Sharing (SSS)](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing).
-It is a way that you can divide ("shard") the master seed underlying a Bitcoin HD wallet into "shares", which you can then distribute to friends, family, or fiduciaries.
-If you ever lose your seed, you can then "reconstruct" it by collecting a sufficient number of your shares (the "threshold").
-Knowledge of fewer than the required number of parts does not leak information about the master secret.
+This provides a way for you to divide or 'shard' the master seed underlying a Bitcoin HD wallet into 'shares', which you can then distribute to friends, family, or fiduciaries.
+If you lose your seed, you can reconstruct it by collecting a sufficient number of your shares (the 'threshold').
+Knowledge of fewer than the required number of parts ensures that information about the master secret is not leaked.

-Further explanation of SSKR may be found [here](https://github.com/BlockchainCommons/crypto-commons/blob/master/Docs/sskr-users.md).
+For more information about SSKR, see [SSKR for Users](https://github.com/BlockchainCommons/crypto-commons/blob/master/Docs/sskr-users.md).

-## Check Shamir's Secret Shares
+## Check Shamir's secret shares
-The application also provides an option to confirm the onboarded seed against SSKR shares.
+The Ledger application also provides an option to confirm the onboarded seed against SSKR shares.

 ## Generate [BIP85](https://github.com/scgbckbone/bips/blob/passwords/bip-0085.mediawiki)
 Coming soon!!!!

-## Ledger Nano Application Menus
+## Ledger Nano application menus
 ```mermaid
 ---
 title: SSKR Check Nano App Flow